 1958: Nursery school founded under the direction of Mrs. Gerda Miller.

-With early waves of immigration now a faint memory, younger generations were interested in reclaiming their identity, through learning Hebrew and travel to Israel.
-The Seven Day War of 1967 proved to be a strong rallying point for support of Israel and Jewish pride.
+with early waves of immigration now a faint memory, younger generations were interested in reclaiming their identity, through learning Hebrew and travel to Israel.
+The Six Day War of 1967 proved to be a strong rallying point for support of Israel and Jewish pride.

 1963: Gunter Hirschberg ordained and appointed Associate Rabbi; Ephraim Biran inducted as Cantor.

 1965: Congregation purchased four brownstone houses on West 84th Street as future site for Day School.

 1967: Congregation celebrated 125th anniversary at Plaza Hotel with guest speakers Senator Jacob Javits and Rabbi Maurice Eisendrath, President of the Union of American Hebrew Congregations.

 1968: First Festival of Jewish Arts initiated.
 Business and Professional Club established to meet needs of those not served by other Temple activities; Brotherhood celebrated its 50th anniversary.

 quality education based in the Reform Jewish way of learning and worship was a top priority for Rodeph Sholom.